 All the manuscripts submitted to JAPS will be subjected to the double-blinded peer-review process;

-The manuscript will be reviewed by three suitable experts in the respective subject area.
+The manuscript will be reviewed by a minimum of two independent external experts in the respective subject area.
 The reports of all the reviewers will be considered while deciding on acceptance/revision or rejection of a manuscript.

 Editor-In-Chief will make the final decision, based on the reviewer’s comments.